0x326/encryption-toolset/README.md

 Messaging
 ---------

+See [here](https://wire.com/privacy/#table-competition) for a tabular breakdown of supported features for some of the below apps

 ### Open Source Encryption Apps

  - [Wire](https://wire.com/): Encrypts texts messages, photos, and calls, etc. (Now released under the GPLv3 license)